 School’s out and fun’s in!
-It’s the year-end holiday season, and many families would be travelling with the little ones in tow.
+It’s the holiday season, and many families would be travelling with the little ones in tow.
 If you are taking a long flight, and travelling across different time zones, jet lag can be difficult to handle especially for your little ones.
 Here are some useful tips to help parents manage a child’s jet lag and get the most out of the family holiday.

 What is jet lag?

 Jet lag, also known as ‘flight fatigue’, is caused by air travel across multiple time zones.
 It refers to the disruption of the body’s internal biological clock, and the inability of the body to adjust to new time zones.

 How long it takes to get over jet lag depends on the number of time zones crossed.
 Travellers who fly from West to East may have more problems adjusting.
 For example, when you return from a trip in the US to Singapore.

 In most cases, travellers tend to recover in about 3 – 5 days.
 Children may be more susceptible to jet lag and may take longer to recover than adults.

 Common symptoms include: feeling irritable, having a poor appetite, and a lowered ability to concentrate the first few days upon touchdown.
 Daytime sleepiness or insomnia may set in as well.

 Even the most experienced travellers suffer from jet lag, so you should be prepared for your child to experience this condition when you are travelling across time zones.

 Before the flight